berrym/lusush/AI_ASSISTANT_HANDOFF_DOCUMENT.md

 3. Update relevance scoring to incorporate fuzzy scores
 4. Consider Unicode-aware prefix matching for file paths (especially macOS NFD normalization)

-**Rationale for deferring:**
-- Themeable syntax highlighting is higher priority (core philosophy: "themeable everything")
+**Rationale:**
 - LibFuzzy is already complete and waiting - integration will be straightforward
 - Current prefix-only completion is functional, just not as powerful as spec envisions
+- This is now the next priority after themeable syntax highlighting completion

 **LibFuzzy functions ready for use:**
 - `fuzzy_subsequence_score()` - for "gco" → "git checkout" style matching